-- A cross-listed course is a single course offered under multiple course codes.
-Cross-listed courses should be listed as equivalents in the academic calendar, by including the notation "Equivalency: CRSE 100" at the end of the course description. - Where a new course is created with the intention that it be cross-listed with an existing course, a Category 1 proposal is required to create the new course.
+- A co-located course is a single course offered under multiple course codes.
+Co-located courses should be listed as equivalents in the academic calendar, by including the notation "Equivalency: CRSE 100" at the end of the course description. - Where a new course is created with the intention that it be co-located with an existing course, a Category 1 proposal is required to create the new course.
 Both the new and existing course must include the equivalency notation.
-A Category 2 proposal is required to add an equivalency notation to an existing course. - Where graduate and undergraduate courses are cross-listed, it is expected that graduate students will satisfy more rigorous course requirements than undergraduate students. - Courses that are not equivalents, but which have content that overlaps to the extent that a student should not receive credit for both courses, should be identified with a credit exclusion statement in the following form: "Credit will be granted for only one of CRSE 100 or CRSE 101."
+A Category 2 proposal is required to add an equivalency notation to an existing course. - Where graduate and undergraduate courses are co-located, it is expected that graduate students will satisfy more rigorous course requirements than undergraduate students. - 2.
+Courses that are not equivalents, but which have content that overlaps to the extent that a student should not receive credit for both courses, should be identified with a credit exclusion statement in the following form: "Credit will be granted for only one of CRSE 100 or CRSE 101."